 The judging is based on the visual appearance of:

 - industrial areas

 Entrants are also able to demonstrate the strength of community involvement by use of on site meetings with the judges or by presenting portfolios to judges showing year round events and initiatives in their communities.

 Want to do more?

-If your community is already proactive and want to do more, or your community would like to start a group making a different on an environmental issue such as biodiversity, In Bloom, litter or dog fouling, we would like to hear from you.
+If your community is already proactive and wants to play its part, or your community would like to start a group making a difference on an environmental issue such as biodiversity, In Bloom, litter or dog fouling, we would like to hear from you.